mrclay/ki100/README.md

 Plugins
 -------

 A plugin is a directory containing a file "setup.php" which core includes.
 This file should return a callable that is used to set up the plugin.
-The callable is passed the `ki100\Core` and a unique `ki100\Plugin` object, which it can use a value container.
+The callable is passed the `ki100\Core` and a unique `ki100\Plugin` object, which it can use as a value container.

 Plugins are loaded in alpha order and the directory name becomes the plugin's "id".
-Since you may want to use numeric prefixes to order loading, `/^\d+_/` is automatically stripped from the id.
+Since you may want to use numeric prefixes to re-order loading, `/^\d+_/` is automatically stripped from the id.
+Hence a directory `005_game` would hold the plugin `game` and its Plugin object could be accessed via `$core->getPlugin('game')`.

 PSR-0 autoloading is set up for `$pluginDir/lib`.